-For example, if they don’t deal with Friends First, they cannot offer dual mortgage protection (a policy that will pay out on both deaths not just the first one).
+For example, if they don’t deal with Aviva, they cannot offer dual mortgage protection (a policy that will pay out on both deaths, not just the first one).

-Friends First are the only insurer that offer this.
+Aviva is the only insurer that offers this.

-Friends also offer the best income protection cover in Ireland.
+Aviva also offers the best income protection cover in Ireland.

-Some brokers will simply input your details (age, amount of cover you require, over how many years) into a calculator, hit a button and hey presto, the calculator spits out the cheapest quote and that’s what you get.
+Some brokers will input your details (age, amount of cover you require, over how many years) into a calculator, hit a button and hey presto, the calculator spits out the cheapest quote, and that’s what you get.

 But you never get to see what’s on offer from the other insurers.

-As you know cheapest is rarely best and this is especially true when it comes to protecting your family.
+As you know, the cheapest is never the best, especially when it comes to protecting your family.

-You should be able to choose the most suitable policy based on the benefits the life insurance company offers – not just on price alone.
+You should choose the most suitable policy based on the benefits the life insurance company offers – not just on price alone.

-Your needs change as you get older; if you get married, if you have children, if you change jobs etc.
+Your needs change as you get older; if you get married, if you have children, change jobs etc.